Contact information

 Combining diffusion MRI and microscopy to probe tissue microstructure

-What can we learn from highly detailed microscopy images that can help us infer brain connectivity in vivo?
-My research considers different ways in which we can combine complementary data from both microscopy and diffusion MRI, to both validate and drive biophysical modelling of the brain tissue microstructure.
+What can we learn from highly detailed microscopy images that can help us infer brain microstructure and connectivity in vivo?
+My research considers different ways in which we can combine complementary data from both microscopy and MRI, to both validate and drive computational modelling of the brain tissue microstructure.

 Interests include: